treefishuk/Nomoni/docs/_getting_started/part-one-basic-web-app-with-single-module.md

 ## Step 9 : Create Route Registration Definition

-Add a new file to "Registrations" called "RouteRegistration.cs" and implement the IRouteRegistration interface found in Nomoni.Mvc.Registration
+Add a new file to "Registrations" called "RouteRegistration.cs" and implement the IRouteRegistration interface found in the Nomoni.Mvc.Registration namespace

 ```
     public class RouteRegistration : IRouteRegistration